 and management of the prevention and control of water pollution.

-All units and individuals shall have the duty to protect the water environment and the right to supervise any act that pollutes or
+Article 5 All units and individuals shall have the duty to protect the water environment and the right to supervise any act that pollutes ordamages the water environment and to inform against the polluter.

-Any unit or individual that has suffered losses directly from a water pollution hazard shall have the right to claim damages from
+Any unit or individual that has suffered losses directly from a water pollution hazard shall have the right to claim damages fromand demand the elimination of the hazard by the polluter.

 the same to the environmental protection department of the State Council for the record.

-The environmental protection department of the State Council shall, in accordance with the national water environment quality standards
+Article 7 The environmental protection department of the State Council shall, in accordance with the national water environment quality standardsand the country’s economic and technological conditions, establish national pollutant discharge standards.

-local standards for the discharge of water pollutants for items not specified in the national standards; with regard to items already
+The people’s governments of provinces, autonomous regions and municipalities directly under the Central Government may establish itslocal standards for the discharge of water pollutants for items not specified in the national standards; with regard to items already

 specified in the national standards, it may set local standards which are more stringent than the national standards.
 The local standards